 Early modern theories of nature were all-encompassing.
 They covered everything from the movements of the planets to the causes of rain and snow to the function of the liver.
 In Christian Europe, the dominant theories were derived from the writings of the ancient Greek philosopher Aristotle.
 Nearly 2,000 years after they were formulated, these theories continued to shape the lives of people in profound ways, especially through theology and medicine, disciplines that had one foot in the university and one in the wider world.
-New philosophies emerged in the sixteenth century to challenge Aristotle's ones, but the latter held firm.
-A comparison to theories of nature in China in the same period helps to show what was distinctive and contingent about the European ones.
+New philosophies emerged in the sixteenth century to challenge Aristotle's ones.
+The social importance of the old theories is shown by the scale of resistance to the new ones.

 Why was it so persistent?

 Dear, Peter.
 Revolutionizing the Sciences.
 Palgrave, 2009, chapter 1 (What was Worth Knowing in 1500) and chapter 2 (Humanism and Ancient Wisdom: How to Learn Things in the Sixteenth Century).

 Grafton, Anthony.
 Cardano’s Cosmos: The Worlds and Works of a Renaissance Astrologer.
 Cambridge, MA: Harvard University Press, 2001.
 See especially chapter 2 (The Astrologer's Practice) for a friendly introduction to the theory and sixteenth-century astrology.

 Grant, Edward.
 The Foundations of Modern Science in the Middle Ages: Their Religious, Institutional, and Intellectual Contexts.
 Cambridge: Cambridge University Press, 1996.
 See especially chapters 3, 4, 6, and 7.

 French, Roger, and Andrew Cunningham.
 Before Science: The Invention of the Friars’ Natural Philosophy.
 Aldershot: Scolar Press, 1996.